yara-vsk/ImageHub_API/ImageHostingAPI/readme.md

   - a link to a thumbnail that's 200px in height;
   - a link to a thumbnail that's 400px in height;
   - a link to the originally uploaded image;
-* Users that have "Enterprise" plan get;
+* Users that have "Enterprise" plan get:
   - a link to a thumbnail that's 200px in height;
   - a link to a thumbnail that's 400px in height;
   - a link to the originally uploaded image;